HoangEevee/WIT_assignment_1/README.md

 - for register patient; clinician can register/add a new patient to the database (dbs).

 IMPLEMENTED BONUS FEATURE //
-- we have incorporated a dark mode within the patient details page of patient and clinician
+- we have incorporated a dark mode within the personal details pages of patient and clinician